hiral-patel-da/hiral-patel-da.github.io/_portfolio/portfolio-4.md

 ---
-title: " AirBNB Data Visualization "
+title: " AirBNB Data Visualization in Tableau Public "
 excerpt: "<img src='/images/portfolio-4.png'>"
 collection: portfolio
 ---
 # Project Goal

 To analyze and visualize the Seattle Airbnb listings dataset from 2016 to uncover insights into pricing trends, geographic patterns, and accommodation preferences, ultimately providing actionable insights for stakeholders in the hospitality industry.

+# Live Dashboard

+The live dashboard can be viewed at the following link: https://public.tableau.com/app/profile/hiral.patel6427/viz/FactorstoforwhenBuyingAirbnb/Story1

 # Objectives